 Contract Length and Early Termination Fee:

-No early termination fees means that, for all intents and purposes, you will have a month-to-month contract with CDG.
-You should note, however, that you will need to complete the necessary steps for cancellation outlined in your merchant agreement in order to stop your monthly fees from being billed.
+CDGcommerce offers a genuine month-to-month contract with no early termination fee whatsoever.
+Note, however, that you will need to complete the necessary steps for cancellation outlined in your merchant agreement in order to stop your monthly fees from being billed.

 Sales and Advertising Transparency:

-CDG Commerce does an outstanding job disclosing all account fees and major contract stipulations to potential customers.
+CDGcommerce does an outstanding job disclosing all account fees and major contract provisions to potential customers.
 You will see a couple of offers that I might call “gimmicks,” but none are deceptive.
-For instance, they offer free terminal leases, but fully disclose the mandatory $79 annual insurance fee.
+For instance, they advertise “free” terminal leases, but fully disclose the mandatory $79 annual insurance fee.

 I also like that they don’t depend on sales-driven independent agents, a practice that can lead to a poorly trained and inconsistent salesforce encouraged to sell expensive accounts for higher commissions.
 The CDG salespeople I spoke with on the phone and via chat were very helpful, honest, intelligent, and offered me very fair and consistent pricing information.

-Their Resources page offers a few useful documents.
+Their E-Commerce Resource Center page offers a few useful documents.
 It’s nothing too impressive, but nice to see nonetheless.
-I would like to see more information about interchange-plus pricing, but I’m glad that they at least offer it.
+I would like to see more in-depth information about interchange-plus pricing, but I’m glad that they at least offer it.
 They also maintain a presence on social media, including Facebook, Twitter, and LinkedIn.

 Customer Service and Technical Support:

 We’ve personally experienced CDG’s customer service, in addition to the responses that we’ve heard from references and other friends.
 Their staff is very helpful, knowledgeable, and operates with a great deal of integrity.
-They offer live chat, email, and phone support 24/7.
+They offer live chat, e-mail, and 24/7 phone support.

 As a reviewer, it’s difficult for me to ascertain the quality of customer service when it comes to complex, account-specific issues.
 But that’s where you come in!
 Have you worked with CDGcommerce?
 Please leave us your comments!
 Don’t forget to read the user review and comment policy.